 Week 8, submit a detailed outline of your analysis to your team's faculty sponsor for review.
 Your outline could cover the following elements: Mission and/or vision and objectives, a brief history, population served, public need(s) addressed, budget(s), budget analysis of primary activities, organizational structure, and staffing.
 What is the organization known for, and what are its key accomplishments?
 What is it good at, and where has it fallen short?
 Is it known for any innovations?
 How does the organization manage information?
 What are the challenges the organization is currently facing?
 (These could be challenges of strategy, budget, implementation/management or some combination of the above).
 How productive are its relationships with other levels or parts of government and/or non-profit organizations?
 Finally, in your view, is the organization prepared for the future?
-Due week 8 (February 22nd).
+Due Week 8 (February 28).

 Final Paper.
 Your final paper for this organizational analysis project should be a maximum of 15 double-spaced pages.
 It should cover many of the elements listed above in the outline section.
 Include a list of references cited.
+Due last night of class (March 13).

 Presentation.
-On Saturday, March 12th, each group will deliver a 10-minute presentation on your findings and conclusions.
+On Saturday, March 10th, each group will deliver a 10-minute presentation on your findings and conclusions.
 Presentations should not exceed 10 minutes, plus 5 minutes for questions; total 15 minutes.
 A visual aid is required and should follow the following guidelines: